-Even some gain media with a fairly short upper-state lifetime, e.g. in dye lasers or some semiconductor lasers (e.g. VECSELs), continuous pumping is possible, provided that the pulse repetition rate is not too low.
-If this condition can not be fulfilled, so that gain saturation by a single pulse becomes strong (which can make the pulse formation unstable), synchronous pumping can be a solution.
+Even for some gain media with a fairly short upper-state lifetime, e.g. in dye lasers or some semiconductor lasers (e.g. VECSELs), continuous pumping is possible, provided that the pulse repetition rate is not too low.
+If that condition can not be fulfilled, so that gain saturation by a single pulse becomes strong (which can make the pulse formation unstable), synchronous pumping can be a solution.
 This, however, requires another mode-locked laser as the pump source.

 High and Low Pulse Repetition Rates

 High repetition rate pulse trains are sometimes obtained with harmonic mode locking, where multiple pulses are circulating in the laser resonator with a constant temporal spacing.
 This allows the generation of multi-gigahertz pulse trains even with fiber lasers, which typically have fundamental round-trip frequencies of only some tens of megahertz.
 Note that fiber lasers cannot have arbitrarily short resonators due to the limited gain and pump absorption per unit length.

 For high pulse repetition rates with fundamental mode locking, i.e., without harmonic mode locking, very short laser resonators are required.
 If Q-switching instabilities are avoided with a proper design, such lasers can be very simple, stable and compact.

 Due to the high pulse repetition rate, the pulse energies obtained from mode-locked lasers are fairly limited – normally nanojoules or picojoules.
-Higher pulse energies combined with lower repetition rates can be obtained with cavity-dumped mode-locked lasers and with regenerative amplifiers.
+Higher pulse energies combined with lower repetition rates can be obtained with cavity-dumped mode-locked lasers and particularly with regenerative amplifiers.

 The Optical Spectrum: Frequency Combs

-The optical spectrum of a pulse train, as generated in a mode-locked laser, is not smooth (as for a single pulse), but rather consists of discrete lines with an exactly constant spacing which equals the pulse repetition rate (→ frequency combs).
+The optical spectrum of a pulse train generated in a mode-locked laser is not smooth (as for a single pulse), but rather consists of discrete lines with an exactly constant spacing which equals the pulse repetition rate (→ frequency combs).
 This is true although the resonance frequencies of the resonator modes are usually not exactly equidistant due to the effect of chromatic dispersion, e.g. in the gain medium: the mode-locking mechanism forces the laser to emit frequencies which can to some extent deviate from the frequencies of the resonator modes.
 These frequency deviations may not be arbitrarily high, and therefore the generation of broadband spectra is usually possible only if the resonator dispersion is sufficiently small, so that the resonator mode frequencies are approximately equidistant.
-In the time domain, this condition can be understood via the temporal broadening of pulses caused by dispersion, which must be compensated by the mode-locking mechanism.
+In the time domain, that condition can be understood via the temporal broadening of pulses caused by dispersion, which must be compensated by the mode-locking mechanism.
 Note, however, that optical nonlinearities often also play an important role, so that considering the “cold cavity modes” misses an important part of the physical mechanisms.

 Origin of the Term “Mode Locking”

 The term mode locking originates from a description in the frequency domain: a short pulse is formed in the laser resonator when a fixed phase relationship is achieved between its longitudinal modes, or more precisely, between the lines in the spectrum of the laser output.
 However, the basic mechanisms leading to mode locking can usually be much more easily understood in the time domain.
 Also, the concept of resonator modes becomes questionable under the influence of strong optical nonlinearities.
-Strictly, it is not even advisable to use the term modes for the lines in the spectrum of a mode-locked laser, even though these lines are of course related to the resonator modes.
+Strictly speaking, it is not even advisable to use the term modes for the lines in the spectrum of a mode-locked laser, even though these lines are related to the resonator modes.

 An important aspect is that there must be a fixed phase relationship between these modes.
-This is illustrated in Figure 5: the blue curve shows a pulse train with a fixed phase relationship, so that at regular temporal positions (e.g. at t = 0) the electric fields of all frequency components add up to a maximum of the total field strength.
+This is illustrated in Figure 5: the blue curve shows a pulse train with a fixed phase relationship, so that at regular temporal positions (e.g. at <$t = 0$>) the electric fields of all frequency components add up to a maximum of the total field strength.
 The red curve shows the electric field for the same strength of all frequency components, but with random relative phases.

 Instabilities and Noise of Mode-locked Lasers